Collisional thermometry for Gaussian systems: Analysis

 The choices above mean that the tunable parameters in this first setting are (i) the squeezing parameter $r$ of the initial state of the ancillae, (ii) the strength $g \tau_{SA}$ of the BS interaction and (iii) the temperature $T$.
 The full-swap configuration with $g \tau_{SA} = \pi/2$ actually reduces to the partial thermalization process which has been investigated in Ref.~\cite{mirkhalafOperationalSignificanceNonclassicality2023}.
 The authors included a discussion about a (purposefully) more restrictive scenario, due to its great experimental relevance and tractability, where one is limited to Gaussian measurements only.
 They found that both single- and two-mode squeezing improve the accuracy of the thermometric scheme in the appropriate regimes.
 In our case, what we do in this manuscript is to investigate how the QFI behaves as we vary these system parameters, giving a particular focus to how exactly it scales with $N$ for different system configurations.

 For that, we now describe the steps we follow in order to obtain the QFI for this model, summarizing the formalism from Secs.~\ref{sec:collisional} and ~\ref{sec:QFI_fast}.
-First, once all the parameters are chosen, we first obtain the steady-state of the system, given by Eq.~\eqref{eq:steady_state}.
-After all the appropriate maps are applied, we can compute the collective CM of $N$-ancillae, per Eq.~\eqref{eq:state_n_ancillae}.
-This will be the state of interest for the simulations.
+First, once all the parameters are chosen, we first obtain the steady-state of the system, given by Eq.~\eqref{eq:steady_state}. {After that we can apply the stroboscopic map~\eqref{eq:stroboscopicmap} to this steady-state, per Eq.~\eqref{eq:stroboscopic_on_steady_state}, obtaining the collective state of the sytem + ancillae.
+Thus, after all the appropriate maps are applied, we can compute the collective CM of $N$-ancillae by simply tracing out the system, per Eq.~\eqref{eq:state_n_ancillae}. } This will be the state of interest for the simulations.
 The reason is that we can now compute the symplectic eigenvalues of the corresponding CM in Eq.~\eqref{eq:state_n_ancillae}, leading us to the diagonal matrix $W$ in Eq.~\eqref{eq:symplectic_eigs_matrix}.
 Once that is done, it is then trivial to compute the QFI for the $N$-ancilla state by using Eq.~\eqref{eq:QFI_efficient}.

 Now, we define the quantum Fisher information density (omitting the temperature dependence) as $f_N := \mathcal{F}_N(T)/N$, where $\mathcal{F}_N(T)$ refers to the QFI of the collective state of $N$-ancillae~\eqref{eq:state_n_ancillae}, as described in the previous paragraph.
 Focusing on the QFI density will make some quantities and behaviors visually more apparent in upcoming figures and equations.
 Furthermore, our approach here was inspired by the recent work from Ref.~\cite{radaelliFisherInformationCorrelated2023}, where the authors were able to obtain a decomposition for the classical Fisher Information for a stochastic process of Markov order $\mathcal{M}$.
 They showed that for a process of Markov order $\mathcal{M}$, we can know everything about its metrological prowess for any longer sequence just by computing the FI up to $\mathcal{M} + 1$ outcomes.
 Additionally, one of the points of investigation in their paper is that in such stochastic processes, one may observe a transient regime where the FI may be either super-additive or sub-additive, whereas the scaling eventually becomes linear once again for a large number of outcomes.
 This was verified both for certain classical Gaussian processes and for a Ising spin chain.